-- 21. The Authorities intend to provide relevant information to each other with regard to their involvement in banking or insurance supervision, in a timely and reasonable manner.
-The Authorities expect to inform each other of material administrative penalties imposed, or other formal enforcement action taken against any Cross-border establishment, its management or, in cases of systemic impact, its shareholders.
-The Authorities expect that they will give prior notification of such action to each other, as far as it is practicable and subject to applicable laws. - 22.
-The Authorities intend to co-operate closely when either Authority identifies suspected financial crime activities in supervised entities and transactions.
-Financial crimes include money laundering, unauthorised banking, investment or insurance business and all other breaches of the laws governing financial institutions and insurance entities that are regulated by either Authority.
+- 22. The Authorities intend to provide relevant information to each other with regard to their involvement in insurance supervision, in a timely and reasonable manner particularly in the case of deterioration in the position of the entity.
+The Authorities expect to inform each other of material administrative penalties imposed, or other formal enforcement action taken against any Cross-border Establishment, its management or, in cases of systemic impact, its shareholders.
+The Authorities expect that they will give prior notification of such action to each other, as far as it is practicable and subject to applicable laws. - 23.
+The Authorities intend to co-operate closely when either Authority identifies suspected financial crime activities conducted by supervised entities or in transactions.
+Financial crimes include money laundering, unauthorised insurance business and all other breaches of the laws governing insurance entities that are regulated by either Authority.
+It is noted that money laundering falls within the regulatory responsibilities of the ACPR, the French national supervisory authority and not New Caledonia.